kera-cudmore/seaside-sewing/README.md

 #### **Verify Email Page**

 When a user registers they will be sent an [email](documentation/readme/page-screenshots/email-verify-account.png) to verify their email address.
-If the user clicks on the link in the email they are taken to the verify email page where they can vertify their email and complete registration.
+If the user clicks on the link in the email they are taken to the verify email page where they can verify their email and complete registration.
 They will then be automatically redirected to the login page where a toast will let them know that they have verified their account successfully.

 ![Email Verification Page Screenshot](documentation/readme/page-screenshots/verify-email.png)